Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Next, fold the berry mixture with the ice cream base making sure to reserve about ¼ cup of the berry mixture.

-- Transfer it to a metal loaf pan and drizzle over top the remaining chilled berry mixture.
+- Transfer it to a metal loaf pan and drizzle over top of the remaining chilled berry mixture.
 Freeze for 6 hours.

 - Waffle Cones: Heat your waffle cone maker over low-medium heat.